6 Dimensions of Data Quality, Examples, and Measurement

 The completeness data quality dimension is defined as the percentage of data populated vs. the possibility of 100% fulfillment.

-Completeness Data Quality Dimension-iCEDQ You have probably heard multiple times that the data is incomplete to take a decision.
-For example, a salesperson wants to send an email to the customer, but the data entry operator did not fill in the email address.
-Here it is not that the data was inaccurate, but the email attribute was left empty.
-When data is missing it directly impedes the operations of any organization.
+Example: A salesperson wants to send an email to the customer, but the data entry operator did not fill in the email address.
+In this case, the data is not inaccurate, rather the email attribute was left empty.
+When data is missing, it directly impedes the operations of any organization.

 1. The record itself is missing.